Research Position Title

 Some students may additionally make arrangements with individual faculty to arrive earlier and/or stay later.

-Students can receive a maximum stipend of $8,000 over the entire summer, but amounts will vary by funding source and duration of the internship.
-Many REU positions are funded through an NSF source, and the NSF provides guidance that a stipend should be $600 per student per week.
+This REU program is not a funded NSF REU site.
+Instead, each accepted REU intern is hired and funded by the matched faculty mentor.
+As such, there may be variation across students in the program in terms of their funding, duration, start and end dates, and benefits.
+The details of this information should be discussed with one’s matched faculty mentor.
+In general though, many of the REU positions are funded through an NSF source, and the NSF provides guidance that a stipend should be $600 per student per week, with a maximum stipend of $8,000 over the entire summer.
 Based on this guidance, stipend support can vary (e.g., a 9-week summer REU internship might be associated with a $5400 stipend, longer internships with additional stipend).
 Funding support may also be available for participants with disabilities through Access Computing; interested applicants should include a note in their application form.

 Housing will not be provided, but is available through the university:

 Students must be a U.S. Citizen or permanent resident to apply.
 Ths NSF is the primary funding source for the program and requires this for its funding of REU positions.